Exporting sustainable coffee to Europe

 - Rainforest Alliance – Sustainable Agriculture Network (merged with UTZ in January 2018);

-- 4C Association (the Common Code for the Coffee Community), which was acquired in 2018 by MEO Carbon Solutions)
+- 4C Certification (the Common Code for the Coffee Community)

 - C.A.F.E.
 Practices